 there your heart will be also…

-The condition of our heart is what is most important to God, and in verse 21, that is what Jesus is talking about.
+The condition of our hearts is what is most important to God, and in verse 21, that’s what Jesus is talking about.
 When our focus is on making money and accumulating wealth then we aren’t making room in our heart for Jesus.
 But when we focus on the spiritual rewards of a Christian life our walk with Jesus will be greatly improved and our hearts will be opened to receiving His blessings.